Images can feel distressing.

 Get started now:

 You can learn to resolve these images on your own or you may prefer to get help from a trained professional in Logosynthesis.
 Resources are available to support you.
-If you have experienced traumas related to early childhood, repeated exposure or loss, you will require the support of a trained professional to guide you.
-Your life experiences create multiple triggers which can be resolved in layers using Logosynthesis.
+You can schedule a call with me to discuss options and decide how best to move forward.